lorenzos/MooColorPicker/README.md

 			colors: An array of strings, like ["#0123456", "#789ABC"].
 			defaultColor: Index of preselected color (default -1, none).
 			className: CSS class for single color <div> boxes (default 'moocolorcheckbox').
-			selectedClassName: CSS class for selected color <div> boxes (default 'moocolorcheckbox_selected').
+			selectedClassName: CSS class for selected color <div> box (default 'moocolorcheckbox_selected').

 Events:

 	change(color, item):
-		Fires when selcted color is changed.
+		Fires when selected color is changed.
 Color is selected color, item is the selected color <div> box.

 	mouseenter(div), mouseleave(div):
 		Fires when mouse over or leave a color <div> box.